Arbitral Awards

 Partial Award – Some elements of the parties’ claim have been determined but other issues remain and need to be resolved before the final award is made.
 Parties can continue arbitrating the remaining issues.

-Consent Award – Usually the parties have reached a settlement and agreed to terms which are then incorporated into an award which can be enforced similarly to a judgment by consent.
+Consent Award – Usually the parties have reached a settlement and agreed to terms which are then incorporated into an award which can be enforced similarly to a judgement by consent.
 A consent award enables one party to take enforcement proceedings when another party fails to comply with the terms of the settlement.
 Consent awards usually expedite the conclusion of arbitration proceedings.

 Performance Award – It is most common to see awards made in monetary terms, however, a party can be ordered to perform specific works, or hand over goods or rights.
 For example, a contractor may be required to carry out remedial works in a building to ensure work is finished to the quality required.
 The difficulty is that these types of awards create grounds for further dispute.
 An arbitrator should award a monetary award where possible in these instances to avoid escalation of conflict.